What Are Administrative Expenses?

 - Building Rent and Maintenance Costs

-Administrative vs Selling Expenses
+Administrative Expenses Vs. Selling Expenses

-It forms part of the cost of production but selling expenses does not form part of production cost.
-Example of administrative expense includes finance and insurance cost whereas selling commission forms part of selling expenses.
-Not all salaries cost forms part of administrative expenses but it may also include selling overheads like employment cost of the person engaged solely for selling products will form part of selling expenses.
+It forms part of the cost of production, but selling expensesSelling ExpensesThe amount of money spent by the sales department on selling a product is referred to as selling expenses.
+This includes expenses incurred on advertising, distribution and marketing.
+Because it is indirectly related to the production and delivery of goods and services, it is classified as an indirect cost. do not form part of production cost.
+An example of administrative expense includes finance and insurance, whereas selling commission forms part of selling expenses.
+Not all salaries form part of administrative expenses.
+Still, they may include selling overheads like the employment cost of the person engaged solely for selling products, which will form part of selling expenses.

 This has been a guide to what are Administrative Expenses.
 Here we explain its formula, examples, list, and compare it with selling expenses.
 You can learn more about financing from the following articles –